 It’s important when comparing bids to ensure you are comparing “apples to apples”.
 Bids may or may not include key line items, such as sales tax, instrument set-up, cases, or freight.
 It is important that all of these items be considered, as one of these line items can substantially increase the overall cost of the item.

 Purchasing instruments through a bid is important for a band or orchestra, as it provides the tools needed to be successful.
-Expensive or speciality instruments are ideal for a school to bid, such as timpani, baritone saxophones, double french horns, euphoniums, bass and contra bass clarinets, bass drums, string bass, marching instruments or other pit or percussion ensemble instruments through a bid.
+Expensive or specialty instruments are ideal for a school to bid, such as: timpani, baritone saxophones, double french horns, euphoniums, bass and contra bass clarinets, bass drums, string bass, marching instruments, or other pit or percussion ensemble instruments.
 It is best to avoid using limited school funds to purchase flutes, clarinets, trumpets, trombones, or saxophones, as these instrument are easily accessible and affordable through an instrument rental program.

 The in-store educational representatives at Amro Music are happy to assist your band or orchestra with acquiring a bid or recommending products for bid.
 They may be reached over the phone at 901-302-3315 or you may request an instrument bid by clicking here.